1DarkLord1/SmartReader/README.md

 ### Textbook and audiobook in the one bottle

 ### WARNING
+1. It's not recommended using books with translator preamble or epilogue
-Tests need to be remade so don't run them
+2. Tests need to be remade so don't run them

 <!-- TABLE OF CONTENTS -->
 ### Table of Contents